laurenrhay/EM401/README.md

 # EM401
-Repository containing files from the EM401 project that implements a float adder.
+Repository containing files from the EM401 project that implements a DMA design with float capability.